progxaker/tg2obsidian/README.md

-# tg2md
+# tg2obsidian

-This script parses output from Telegram channel and converts each post to jekyll-applicable post in markdown.
+This script parses output from Telegram channel and converts each post to Obsidian post in markdown.

 Telegram Desktop creates JSON file, as well as different directories containing multimedia, photos, etc. This script creates new directory and populates it with